PearCoding/Ignis/scripts/README.md

 Used internally to test different branches or feature sets after major changes.

+## Run*.py

+Used internally to render all the showcases and evaluations embedded into the documentation.

 ## run_*.sh

-Used internally to render all the showcases and evaluations embedded into the documentation.
+Scripts used for comparison and benchmarking between Ignis and Radiance.

-## WhiteInfinite.py
+## api/

-Uses the Ignis PythonAPI to test a scene with complete white interior and no escape route for rays.
+Uses the Ignis PythonAPI to test scenes.

-The contained energy diverges to infinity.
+## bash/

+Contains a bash completion script.

+## blender_exporter/

+The official Ignis Blender plugin.

+## docker/

+Scripts for internal docker creation and setup.

+## setup/

+Automatic setup script for Windows.
+Will setup AnyDSL and initialize Ignis for further development for you.